Emergence-as-Code as a Foundation for Self-Governing Reliable Systems: Related Work and Research Agenda

-\textbf{SRE, \slos, and error budgets.} SRE literature establishes \slos and error budgets as the interface between reliability and velocity and develops burn-rate alerting~\cite{beyer2016sre,beyer2018sreworkbook,google_alerting}.
-The calculus of service availability emphasizes dependency-driven limits~\cite{treynor2017calculus}. \emac targets a gap: making journey objectives computable from architecture and tying automation to derived budgets as the system evolves.

-\textbf{SLO specifications and tooling.} OpenSLO standardizes \slo expression, and tools such as Sloth/Pyrra compile atomic \slos into Prometheus alerting rules~\cite{openslo,sloth,pyrra}. \emac instead compiles journey intent plus an evidence-backed interaction model (topology/routing/redundancy and failure domains) into derived journey \slos, bounds, and rollout gates.

-\textbf{SLO decomposition and allocation.} Prior work decomposes an end-to-end objective into per-service budgets and optimizes allocations (e.g., ParSLO, CASLO)~\cite{mirhosseini2021parslo,zeng2026caslo}. \emac is complementary: it focuses on specifying and continuously reconciling the journey model (control-flow and shared fate) on top of which allocation operates.
+\textbf{SLO tooling and allocation.} SRE literature establishes \slos and error budgets as the interface between reliability and velocity~\cite{beyer2016sre,beyer2018sreworkbook,google_alerting}.
+OpenSLO, Sloth, and Pyrra compile atomic \slo specifications into Prometheus-oriented alerting~\cite{openslo,sloth,pyrra}.
+ParSLO and CASLO decompose or optimize end-to-end objectives across microservices~\cite{mirhosseini2021parslo,zeng2026caslo}. \emac is complementary: it focuses on specifying and continuously reconciling the journey model---control flow, evidence, and shared fate---on top of which allocation operates.

-\textbf{GitOps and progressive delivery.} GitOps popularized immutable intent and controller reconciliation; Argo Rollouts operationalizes automated promotion/rollback from metric analysis~\cite{argo_rollouts_analysis}. \emac uses these as compilation targets while providing a bounded, versioned journey model that connects user objectives to low-level metrics.

-\textbf{Latency modeling.} Tail amplification is well documented~\cite{dean2013tail}.
-Tracing-based work such as LatenSeer builds causal models of end-to-end latency distributions~\cite{zhang2023latenseer}. \emac is compatible with such techniques but proposes a compiler/controller interface that produces governance artifacts rather than analysis alone.